What is Brand Advocacy? How do You Build and Drive it?

 But what's driving this movement toward brand advocacy?
 For one thing, traditional media are facing a double-edged sword.
 Traditional advertising has traditionally relied on the advertiser controlling the message.

 However, with the advent of social platforms, consumers now have more control over the content and messages they receive.
-On the flip side, consumers can now share their experiences online and interact with others on social platforms.
+Conversely, consumers can now share their experiences online and interact with others on social platforms.
 This has created a new type of relationship between consumers and brands.
 As a result, brands are now relying on brand advocates to reach consumers and create relationships with consumers in the digital space.

-The Center for Media Impact provides further context for brand advocates, explaining that “the number of people who identify as brand advocates has proliferated since 2013.
+The Center for Media Impact provides further context for brand advocates, explaining that “the number of people who identify as brand advocates have increased since 2013.
 In 2014, there were only 1.2 million brand advocates.
 Today, that number has jumped to 3.7 million, according to the International Association of Advertising Agencies.”

 The growth of brand advocates has brought challenges for marketers, mainly as the Center explains, “the definition of brand advocacy remains fluid and dynamic.”
 The Center also adds, “[a]s a result, a lack of clarity on the meaning of the term limits the effectiveness of brands' efforts to identify and attract them.”